Jump Box Architecture

 What's a Jump Box?

-An SSH Jump Box is simply a single, hardened server that you "jump" through in order to access other servers on the inner network.
-Sometimes called a bastion or relay host, it's simply a server that all of your users can log into and connect through as a relay server to connect to other servers.
+Sometimes called a bastion host or relay host, it's simply a server that all of your users can log into and connect through as a relay server to connect to other servers.

 This article is geared for EC2 deployment inside a VPC but this design should work anywhere you can use Userify, such as in your own datacenter, Google, Azure, etc.